p-lr/MapView/Readme.md

 MapView shows only the visible part of a tiled map, and supports flinging, dragging, and scaling.
 It's also possible to add markers and paths.

-This project holds the source code of this library, but also a demo app (which is useful to get started).
+This project holds the source code of this library, plus a demo app (which is useful to get started).

 ## Installation